openedx/edx-documentation/en_us/developers/source/conventions/preventing_xss.rst

-.. _Safe Templates:
+.. _Preventing XSS:

 ###############################################
 Preventing Cross Site Scripting Vulnerabilities
 ###############################################

 Cross Site Scripting (XSS) vulnerabilities allow user-supplied data to be incorrectly executed as code in a web browser.
-It can be difficult to write templates that are safe from XSS security vulnerabilities.
+It can be difficult to write code that is safe from XSS security vulnerabilities.
 This section presents best practices for handling proper escaping in the Open edX platform to avoid these vulnerabilities.

 .. note:: If you become aware of security issues, do not report them in public.
 Instead, please email security@edx.org.